northbrookjs/northbrook/README.md

     "." // manage the root dir, if you don't need monorepo capabilities "packages/**" // special ** will load all directories inside containing a package.json file ],

   "plugins": [ // array of plugins to be used
    // names are to be either NPM require()-able name
    // or a relative path to a local plugin
   ],

   "ignoreDefaults": [ // array of default plugins to ignore
-    "link", // names are that of the CLI commands above "release" // allows reusing the names for external packages ]
+    "link", // names are that of the CLI commands above "release" // allows reusing the names for external plugins ],

+  "extends": "some-config-installed" // ESLint-like extension of a configuration

   // Whatever else is required/available to external plugins }
 ```